Centenary Job Opportunities

 Centenary recognizes that diversity is essential to its goal of providing an educational environment where students explore the unfamiliar, invent new approaches to understanding, and connect their work and lives to the world at large.
 We thus welcome applicants who would add to the College’s diversity of ideas, beliefs, experiences, and cultural backgrounds.
 EOE.

-Assistant Professor of Biology
+Assistant Professor of Mathematics

-Successful candidates will be able to teach introductory, general education, and upper-level undergraduate courses.
+Successful candidates will be able to teach introductory, general education, and upper level undergraduate courses.
 Centenary values interdisciplinary teaching and encourages faculty to contribute to and/or connect course offerings and scholarship.

 Centenary College of Louisiana is a selective, residential, national liberal arts college.
 Centenary’s beautiful campus in Shreveport’s Highland neighborhood is home to a community of faculty, staff, and students who encourage each other to think critically, care deeply, and achieve more.
 Centenary is Louisiana’s only U.S. News & World Report Top National Liberal Arts College and is ranked as one of Princeton Review’s “Best 388 Colleges.”
 The College is located in the Shreveport-Bossier City metroplex in NW Louisiana which boasts a rich cultural heritage and easy access to other major cities in the South.